gcallah/BookReviews/hume.md

 Since the authors discuss both of these aspects of Hume's thought, it might have been useful to point out this inconsistency.

-Schabas and Wennerlind briefly mention Hume's take on the infamous enclosures that took place in Britain, noting, "He blamed the English peasantry for their poor work habits and lack of initiative.
+Schabas and Wennerlind briefly discuss Hume's take on the infamous enclosures that took place in Britain, noting, "He blamed the English peasantry for their poor work habits and lack of initiative.
 With hindsight, Hume argued, it was clear that they benefited from